 - These rights and obligations may be created even though the parties have not lived together for a period of two years (refer to s90SB(d)).

 - All states except Western Australia have referred their powers to the Commonwealth in relation to dealing with property adjustments after the breakdown of a de facto relationship.

-- For the referring States and Territories the Family Law Act 1975 (Cth) (“FLA”) now deals with property and maintenance issues for heterosexual and same sex de facto couples.
+- For the referring states and territories the Act now deals with property and maintenance issues for heterosexual and same-sex de facto couples.

 WHERE TO NEXT?